 The Warren Center follows a parent-coaching model.
 While we are providing therapy, we encourage parents and/or caregivers to take a hands-on approach.
 We teach you techniques during the sessions that help you continue therapy throughout the week.
 We also coach you through life scenarios.
 We understand that every family is different and every child is different, so we create programs that are unique to your family’s situation.

 - Evaluations for all infants and toddlers at no cost

 - Service Coordination

-- Individualized therapeutic services in speech, occupational, and physical therapy, developmental education, feeding and nutrition training and social work
+- Individualized therapeutic services in speech, occupational, and physical therapy, developmental education, feeding and nutrition training, specialized skills training and social work

 - Referrals to specialty providers

 - Specialized ECI Groups to help children transition from home to school and build social communication skills

 Our ECI Program serves the entire Northern half of Dallas County, which includes Dallas (North of downtown), Highland Park and University Park, Irving, Coppell, Carrollton, Farmer’s Branch, Addison, Richardson, Garland, Wylie, Sachse and Rowlett.